christopherseaman/goobusters/multiple_annotation_strategy.md

 Goal state:
 - There is at least one annotation for each temporally/spatially contiguous pocket of free fluid
 - There may be additional annotations for a given pocket or for frames clear of free fluid
-- The model is able to identify situations where free fluid moves out of view and clear that portion of the mask
+- The model is able to identify situations where free fluid moves out of view and clears that portion of the mask
+- The model is able to track across apparent "splits" and "joins" of free fluid pockets
-- Frames between two annotations are informed by predictions from both
+- Frames between two fluid annotations are informed by predictions from both
+  - There _may_ be annotations for frames clear of fluid
+  - Frames between fluid and clear annotations are only informed by the fluid annotation (no fluid to track from clear frame)
+  - If no fluid annotated between clear and first/final frame, then those frames are also clear (no fluid to track from clear frame)
+- Combining two predictions from two fluid annotations for the same predicted frame should be cheap and simple: e.g., union, weighted sum or average
+  - Note: This relies of the predictions to be of high quality

 Known error states:
 - Incomplete input annotations are assumed correct and will not be altered if incomplete